krstphrrr/main_api/docs/main_api_map.md

 # Endpoints, query parameters, and JSON property names for `main_api`
 &nbsp;

-The table below maps the `main_api` endpoints to `gisDB` table names along with the query parameters (in bold) and JSON response property names to the `gisDB` database column names.
+The table below maps the `main_api` endpoints to `gisDB` table names along with query parameters (in bold) and JSON response property names to the `gisDB` database column names.
 The table is current as of 08-JUN-2021.
 &nbsp;

 |     API Endpoint     |       API Query Parameter       |      Table Name      |           Column Name           |   Column Description